College Football on ABC: 2020s

-On December 10, 2020, ESPN announced that it had acquired the top-tier rights to the SEC under a 10-year, $3 billion contract beginning in the 2024 season; ABC holds rights to the top SEC game of the week (replacing CBS).
+On December 10, 2020, ESPN announced that it had acquired the top-tier rights to the SEC under a 10-year, $3 billion contract beginning in the 2024 season; ABC holds rights to the top SEC football package, replacing CBS.
 All SEC games broadcast by ABC are branded as the SEC on ABC, with the games introducing a distinct on-air presentation (including new graphics and a rearrangement of the 1990s ESPN College Football theme music) separate from other ESPN College Football telecasts, and later iterated upon by ESPN's subsequent College Football Playoff coverage and a revamped ESPN College Football branding in 2025.
-Unlike CBS, whose SEC games primarily aired in the 3:30 p.m. window, SEC games may air in any of ABC's windows, including Saturday Night Football.
-ABC has occasionally aired SEC tripleheaders.
+Unlike CBS, which generally aired a single "game of the week" in a 3:30 p.m. window, SEC games may air in any of ABC's windows—including Saturday Night Football.
+Generally, ABC airs at least two SEC games per-week, but some weeks have featured SEC games in all three of ABC's windows.

 Under a renewal of ESPN's contract for the College Football Playoff coinciding with its expansion to 12 teams, ABC began simulcasting two of the new first-round games beginning in 2024.
-Beginning in 2027, ABC will simulcast the College Football Playoff National Championship with ESPN.
 ABC's simulcast of the inaugural first-round game on December 20, 2024, between the Indiana Hoosiers and the Notre Dame Fighting Irish, marked the first Fighting Irish home game since 1990 not to air on NBC Sports.
+Beginning in 2026–27, ABC will simulcast one game per-round with ESPN, adding one of the New Year's Day quarter-final games, a semi-final, and the College Football Playoff National Championship.